PrideFest 2014 Q&A

 Where is Pride Central?
 What is Pride Central?

-Pride Central is located east of Soldiers’ Memorial, near the main stage.
+Pride Central is located West of Soldiers’ Memorial, near the Volunteer and Media Check-in.
 Pride Central is the place to get your official Pride merchandise and purchase swag from some of the artists who will be performing.
 Be sure to stop by and say hello!

 What is Athletes Village?